-- A student must be enrolled for a minimum of 12 credit hours per regular semester to be considered full-time.
+- A credit hour is equivalent to one hour of classroom or direct faculty instruction and a minimum of two hours out of class student work each week for approximately 15 weeks for one semester hour of credit, or the equivalent amount of work over a different amount of time. - A student must be enrolled for a minimum of 12 credit hours per regular semester to be considered full-time.
 A minimum class load of 17 hours per semester is necessary to complete most bachelor's degrees in a four-year period.
 A student enrolled in less than 12 credits is classified as part-time. - A student may not enroll for more than 18 credit hours during enrollment at NCU in a semester unless he or she has maintained a 3.0 GPA during the previous semester and has permission from the Registrar. - The maximum academic load possible to register for during a summer session is 15 credit hours. - Students who receive veteran's benefits or Pell Grants must take a minimum of 12 credits each semester to receive their maximum award.
 Full-time status for Minnesota State Grant is 15 credits.